 Qi Gong is widely practiced in China and also evolved in the Far East.
 It can be used to balance and harmonize the mind and body and boost the circulation of chi throughout the body.
 Qi gong works on the notion that instead of the brain, the heart is the wellspring of most of our anxieties.
 This exercise can help clear out blockages that have developed in the channels of chi to the heart which results in the treatment anxiety-related shortness of breath, palpitations, and chest pain.

 When performing qi gong, the patient suffering from anxiety lies or sits down with his practitioner performing some of the qi gong exercises.
 The practitioner courses the flow of chi steering the flow towards the heart center.
 To preserve the balance in between sessions, the patient needs to perform repetitive motion exercises and breathing exercises.
 Similar to meditation, the practitioner tells the patient that it is good to always stay in the present time.

 People who prefer to practice Qi Gong at home, are advised to visualize energy being directed at keeping the chi flowing and to focus on their breath.
 The constant practice of these exercises leads to the cure of anxiety and helps you to feel better about the other aspects of your life.
 The exercises can bring health benefits and inside the body and course the movement of chi to the heart, which alleviates anxiety.

-People can learn Qi Gong from qualified or experienced practitioners in Vancouver, DVDs, or the internet.
+People can learn Qi Gong from qualified or experienced practitioners in Palm Harbor, DVDs, or the internet.
 As one becomes better and better at performing these exercises by themselves, sooner or later they will have no need for a practitioner or instructor to help them balance their chi and alleviate their anxiety.